andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 Previously, Tesla restricted this integration to a very modest rate limit.
 However, from January 2025, accounts in eligible countries will be charged for every API call.
 Here's what you need to know:

-- Tesla provides a $10 credit per developer account per calandar month
+- Tesla provides a $10 credit per developer account per calendar month
 - Every vehicle coordinator refresh, vehicle command, and wake up has a cost
 - This credit only allows for a maximum of 5000 coordinator refreshes
 - Energy product APIs are free to use at this time